AI Workshop: learn to build apps with AI →

 const __dirname = path.dirname(__filename);

-This, incidentally, also replicates __filename, which returns the filename of the code which is executed.
+This, incidentally, also replicates __filename, which returns the path of the file that is being executed.

 Now you can use __dirname as usual: